How to Link to a P&ID Database

 You can link and unlink components freely without damage to the component data.

 After linking a P&ID database table, the components will appear in the Instrument Manager tree.
 The icon in the tree or list for a linked component will show the letters "PID" vertically beside it.

-Instrument Manager can access data from the record from the P&ID table linked to the component using an R2: formula.
-These R2: formulae can be used directly on output diagrams.
+Instrument Manager can access data from the record from the P&ID table linked to the component using an R2: relationship.
+These R2: relationships can be used directly on output diagrams.
 To see the data as columns in the list or edit view of Instrument Manager you will need a relational alias for each column.
-See Formulae.
+See also Relational Columns.